maui-coder/maui-coder.github.io/content/blog/xappium-for-android-testing-part-1-setup/index.md

 ![Open Terminal Run Dotnet Test](./OpenTerminalRunDotnetTest.png)

-The emulator should start and test app should also launched.
+The emulator should start and test app should also launch.

 <img src="./AppLaunched.png" alt="image-20210916001915084" style="zoom:30%;" />